-As far as horror movies on Netflix go, there’s certainly no lack of variety, and subscribers are spoilt: there are classic cult horror movies, modern ones, psychological thrillers, and never forgetting foreign horror films — which, if you ask us, is where it’s at.
+As far as horror movies on Netflix go, there’s certainly no lack of variety, and subscribers are spoilt: there are classic cult horror movies, modern ones, psychological thrillers, and foreign horror films — which, if you ask us, is where it’s at.

 Now all you have to do is cosy up into your blanket and turn off the lights to set the mood.
 We’d advise against popcorn or drinks because those might be sent flying into the air during a jump-scare.
 Don’t say we didn’t warn you.